 Thanks for visiting the blog concerning the 33% criterion.
-The position paper mentioned on page 24-25 of the July/August 2009 edition of The Harmonizer is here: 7th Chord Position Paper.
-A copy of the article in The Harmonizer is here: The Hallmark 7th Chord.
+A copy of the July/August 2009 edition of The Harmonizer is here.

 Although this is not technically a change to the definition of the barbershop style, this criterion has been used for almost 40 years in defining the style that we are treating this change as such.
 Given that, the process for change is as follows:

 - MUS Board of Review Study and Recommendations

 - SCJC (Society Contest and Judging Committee) Approves

 - Final Approval (SBOD or may pass back to CEO/SCJC, depending upon feedback)

 As you can see, we are at The Harmonizer level in this change process.
 Your thoughts are valued on this matter.